Why Viruses Love the Cold

 Here are a few tips to avoid becoming infected with the flu:

 Although many factors can contribute to contracting a virus, cold weather presents ideal conditions to for the virus to infect people at a higher rate.
-Talk to your doctor if you have concerns about your health or have questions about your symptoms.
+Talk to your primary care provider if you have concerns about your health or have questions about your symptoms.

 Related: